-The proper procedure for evicting you depends on the type of agreement you have with your landlord, and the reasons why s/he wants you to leave.
+The correct procedure for evicting you depends on the type of agreement you have, and the reasons why you are being asked to leave.

-In most cases, your landlord has to follow 3 steps to legally evict you:
+In most cases, your landlord has to follow 3 steps:

 After your notice period has finished, if your landlord would like you to go, s/he has to start court action to get a possession order.
-If you don’t leave on the day the court says, your landlord must return to the court and ask for a bailiff’s warrant.
+If you don’t leave on the day the court says, your landlord must ask the court to issue a bailiff’s warrant.

-- live in the same building as their landlord and share living accommodation (including a bathroom, or kitchen)
+- live in the same building as your landlord and share living accommodation (including a bathroom, or kitchen)

 - don’t have any legal obligation to pay rent (and, if your home comes with your job, you don’t give your landlord/employer the equivalent money’s worth in unpaid work)

 - live in a hostel or other temporary accommodation.